 - US District Court, Northern District of California

-- Vice Chair and Member, California State Bar Committee on Professional Responsibility and Conduct
+- Chair, California State Bar Committee on Professional Responsibility and Conduct

 - Executive Committee Member, Malpractice Section, The Bar Association of San Francisco